LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

 \subsection{LegoNN Encoder-Decoder model}

-\Fref{fig:lego_model} provides the schematics of our proposed LegoNN Encoder-Decoder model which follows the modeling framework described in the section above.
-The model is designed to work for various sequence prediction task with various input modalities like speech or text.
-The designed LegoNN modules takes into consideration reusing LegoNN decoder modules across different tasks like MT and ASR.
+\Fref{fig:lego_model} provides the schematics of our proposed LegoNN encoder-decoder model, which follows the modeling framework described in the section above.
+The model is designed to work for various sequence prediction tasks with various input modalities such as speech or text.
+The designed LegoNN modules take into account reusing LegoNN decoder modules across different tasks such as MT and ASR.
 For this purpose, we designed a modality agnostic encoder with an output length controller unit (\Sref{sec:olc}), which we call the LegoNN encoder as shown in the left side of \Fref{fig:lego_model}.
-The LegoNN decoder, as shown in the right side of \Fref{fig:lego_model}, is modified with an added ingestor component (\Sref{sec:ing}) which would consume the distributions produced by the LegoNN encoder.
+The LegoNN decoder, as shown on the right side of \Fref{fig:lego_model}, is modified with an added ingestor component (\Sref{sec:ing}) which would consume the distributions produced by the LegoNN encoder.
 We have detailed the individual modules in the following sections.

-\subsection{LegoNN Encoder}
+\subsubsection{LegoNN Encoder}

-For an input $X_{1:T}$, which can either be filter banks for speech frames or embeddings for text tokens, LegoNN encoder consists of two sets of repeating blocks, which we call (1) the modality encoder (\Sref{para:modality_encoder}) and (2) the output length controller unit (\Sref{para:olc}).
+For an input $X_{1:T}$, which can either be filter banks for speech frames or embeddings for text tokens, the LegoNN encoder consists of two sets of repeating blocks, which we call (1) the modality encoder (\Sref{para:modality_encoder}) and (2) the output length controller unit (\Sref{para:olc}).

-\paragraph{Modality Encoder} The modality encoder is just like a regular transformer encoder \cite{vaswani2017attention} simply encodes the input context through repeating blocks of multi-head self-attention, $\operatorname{MHA}(x,x,x)$, and position-wise feedforward layers, $\operatorname{FFN}(x)$ \cite{vaswani2017attention}.
+\paragraph{Modality Encoder} The modality encoder is just like a regular transformer encoder \cite{vaswani2017attention} that simply encodes the input context through repeating blocks of multi-head self-attention, $\operatorname{MHA}(x,x,x)$, and position-wise feedforward layers, $\operatorname{FFN}(x)$ \cite{vaswani2017attention}.
 For each $X \in X_{1:T}$,

-These blocks are followed by a final $\operatorname{LayerNorm}(X)$ which returns an input context aware representations of length $T$.
+These blocks are followed by a final $\operatorname{LayerNorm}(X)$ which returns an input context-aware representation of length $T$.
 In principle, the modality encoder learns a sequence of representations from any input modality and can also contain modality-specific architectures such as conformers for speech \cite{gulati2020conformer}, vision-transformers for images \cite{dosovitskiy2020image} and pre-trained language models for text \cite{devlin-bert}.
-As the lengths of the learned representations can be quite different for different modalities like speech and text, we add a second set of repeating blocks called the output length controller unit.
+As the lengths of the learned representations can be quite different for different modalities such as speech and text, we introduce the output length controller unit.